Poland to test quality of Ukraine grain amid farmer protests

 Telus replaced the previous agriculture minister, Henryk Kowalczyk, who resigned last week just hours before an official visit by Ukrainian President Volodymyr Zelenskyy.
 During the visit, the Polish and Ukrainian leaders said they had found a rapid resolution to the "grain problem" but provided no details.

-Amid the Russian invasion, the European Union lifted duties on Ukrainian grain to facilitate its transport to Africa and the Middle East.
+Amid the Russian invasion that has blocked traditional export sea passages, the European Union lifted duties on Ukrainian grain to facilitate its transport to Africa and the Middle East.
 However, it has flooded markets in Poland, Romania and other EU countries that were only supposed to be transit routes.

 Polish farmer groups staged protests Wednesday at border crossings with Ukraine, but police prevented them from blocking the rail tracks.
 Dozens of cargo wagons, each containing some 70 tons of grain, enter from Ukraine each day, further increasing farmers' anxiety for the future and for their crops this year.